Harland Bradley Howe: Education and career

 Howe was born in St. Johnsbury, Vermont, on February 19, 1873, the son of Worcester C. Howe and Rosaline (Bradley) Howe.
 He was educated in Caledonia County, Vermont, and graduated from Lyndon Institute.
 Originally trained as a harness maker, he contracted polio which left him unable to perform such demanding physical labor.
 He began to study law with an attorney in Lyndonville and afterwards attended the University of Michigan Law School.
 Unable to continue his studies after the first year because his funds were exhausted, he returned to Vermont and set up a collection agency in the law offices of Henry C. Bates, and the fees he earned enabled him to return to school.
 Howe received a Bachelor of Laws from the University of Michigan Law School in 1894, passed the bar and became an attorney.
 He was in private practice in St. Johnsbury from 1894 to 1915.
 A Democrat, in 1904, he was an unsuccessful candidate for the United States House of Representatives, losing to Kittredge Haskins.
 He was a member of the Vermont House of Representatives in 1908.
-In 1912 and 1914 he was the unsuccessful Democratic candidate for Governor of Vermont, losing to Allen M. Fletcher and Charles W. Gates.
+In 1912 he was the unsuccessful Democratic candidate for Governor of Vermont, losing to Republican Allen M. Fletcher in a closer than usual contest as the result of a split between Republicans and Progressives, who nominated Fraser Metzger.
+In 1914, Howe lost the gubernatorial contest to Republican Charles W. Gates.